Writing a great essay is one of the most challenging yet rewarding things you can do.

 - It has to have the main thesis – the thing you’re arguing for.

-- Each argument is contained in one paragraph where you also give supportive evidence.
+- Each argument is contained in one paragraph where you also give supporting evidence.

 - You need to give it a proper structure and format.

-Also, if you’re writing an essay for academic purposes or to apply to college, I recommend you read A Professor’s Guide To Writing Essays:
+Here are some more ideas on how to format an academic essay.
+Here you can find examples of successful college essays.
+Also, if you’re writing an essay for academic purposes or to apply to college, I recommend you read A Professor’s Guide To Writing Essays.

 The informal essay is something different altogether.

-Instead of stating the thesis and giving arguments to support, you can write about anything and in any way you please.
+Instead of stating the thesis and giving arguments to support it, you can write about anything and in any way you please.
 This is usually a descriptive or narrative essay.

 - It can be an account of an event and its consequences.